 method periodically checks whether the value of the boolean expression of the event is updated from false to true.
 If so, the event is committed to the event queue.

 As above presented, all asynchronous incoming events are stored in a runtime priority queue, in which each event type has a configurable priority.
-Comple- tion event always has the highest priority.
+A comple- tion event always has the highest priority.
 Others are equal by default.
 Event type, priority, identifier, asso- ciated state stateId of completion events, and signal data are specified in an internal structure.
 The associ- ated state is used to specify which state completes its doActivity execution.

 Transitions